guilherme-santos/resume/README.md

 **Main Technologies:** Go, ElasticSearch, MySQL, Redis, Docker, AWS, Kubernetes;

 I'm working on Pandora platform (Foodora + Foodpanda), moving from monolithic application to micro-services using even-driven architeture.
-Currently I'm a member of Search & Discovery team which handle the search for 4 different brands and 20 different countries.
+Currently I'm a member of Search & Discovery team which handle the search for 4 different brands in 20 different countries.
 Also I'm developing new open source library and helping to define new guidelines and best practices to Go projects to level the whole Pandora team.

 #### Ridelink (Sep 2016 - Dec 2017)